 office: Anschutz Inpatient Pavilion One – Room 1.2200.38

 Megan has published articles in multiple journals, Nephrology News and Issues, the Journal of Nephrology Social Work, Renalink and Family Focus, and has lectured around the country about issues related to the challenges unique to caring for the dialysis patient population.
-In addition, she has designed continuing education programs for healthcare professionals aimed at burnout prevention and maximizing professional effectiveness in a high demand environment.

 - Undergraduate Education: California State University, Fullerton (Sociology)